bluelightning32/coq-overload/readme.md

 overloadable only attaches the bare minimum semantics to the notation:
 * Notation symbol
 * Notation precedence
-* Associativity for parsing the notation (not necessarily the same as the associativity of the operation that the overload actually performs)
+* Right/left/none associativity for parsing the notation
 * Coq notation scope

 The goal is that after a notation has been declared as overloadable, its